-The technical specialist will gather relevant information and assess the national monitoring, analytical and enforcement capacity with respect to new POPs management.
+The project technical specialist will gather relevant information and assess the national monitoring, analytical and enforcement capacity with respect to new POPs management.
 An assessment report will be drafted and submitted to the NSC for review and approval.

 Activity 3.1.3.
-Assess socio-economic implication on new POPs use and reduction
+Assess socio-economic implications on new POPs use and reduction

-The national expert on socio-economic implications on new POPs use and reduction will gather relevant basic data on socio-economic implications on national new POPs use and reduction.
-The assessment will especially take into account gender issues, e.g. women or children dealing and handling new POPs chemicals, and will elaborate on the benefits from new POPs use and reduction.
-Women's groups will be encouragaed to information on the use, handling, and management of new POPs (relevant for the inventory and action plan development).
+The national expert on socio-economic implications on new POPs use and reduction will gather relevant basic data on socio-economic implications, especially on gender dimensions, on national new POPs use and reduction.
+Occupational roles for women and children, especially with respect to agricultural and household activities, have an impact on the exposure level to new POPs and thus effects on the human health.
+The assessment will place strong emphasis on women and children being involved in dealing, handling, storing and transporting of new POPs pesticides, and activities related to the production of uPOPs.

-The draft guidance on socio-economic assessment for national implementation plan development and implementation under the SC (UNEP/POPS/COP.3/INF/8) will be used as guidance material.
-A draft version of the assessment report will be submitted to the NSC for review and approval.
+Products containing PBDEs (especially e-waste) and PFOs will also be assessed using the draft guidance material on socio-economic assessment for national implementation plan development and implementation under the Stockholm Convention (UNEP/POPS/COP.3/INF/8).
+The assessment will then elaborate socio-economic benefits from new POPs use on human health.
+A draft version of the socio-economic assessment report will be submitted to the NSC for review and approval.

-Output 3.2.
-Prioritization of new POPs risk reduction options based on criteria, cost and benefit and inventory results completed
+Output 3.2: Prioritization of new POPs risk reduction options based on criteria, cost and benefit and inventory results completed